Healthcare Accessibility for People with a Disability

 A 2012 study by the Canadian Disability Policy Alliance found that barriers to healthcare for people with disabilities continue to persist.
 “The most prevalent patient-level barrier cost, particularly the costs of transportation to appointments.
 For those patients with limited financial resources, and often without independent means of transportation, traveling any distance by taxi is not an option.
 If accessible public transportation is available, it often will not exceed certain boundaries, so geography becomes an issue.”

-Here are some of the recommendations for basic healthcare accessibility from the Center for Disease Control and Prevention:
+Here are some of the recommendations for basic healthcare accessibility from the Centers for Disease Control and Prevention:

 • Floor spaces and hallways are free of equipment and other barriers.